by Juan Felipe Herrera

 The "Shaft," an old four story furniture store between 24th and 25th on Mission Street, became the Centro Cultural de la Mission in 1977.
-Photo: Chris Carlsson
+This photo is from approximately 1996.

 The establishment of El Centro Cultural de la Mision, a Latino arts center in the Mission was the ongoing mission that the Pocho-Che group along with members of the Gaceta envisioned and one which would be broadcast through the pages of Tin-Tan.
 The idea of having an arts center in the Mission had been in debate since 1972.
 At the time the City Council was funding a major arts complex in the city--the Davies Performing and Arts Center--and felt that every "ethnic" neighborhood should have a separate neighborhood mini-arts center.
 By 1976 the idea was being debated by competing Mission cultural arts leaders.
 After heated debates and the formation of a united front, the Mission Arts Alliance, led by Gato Murguia began to formulate the actual Centro proposal.
 The coalition met at St. Peters church on Alabama Street for its first meeting.
 Alejandro Murguia remembers: